 Since the adoption of the Paris Agreement, global climate governance has developed a "top down" pattern.
 Countries have been trying to strike a balance between national interests and the common interests of mankind, taking into account economic and social conditions at both the national and regional levels.
-In early 2016, the UN Sustainable Development Goals took effect; In October 2016, the contracting parties of the Montreal Protocol on Substances That Deplete the Ozone Layer unanimously adopted the Kigali Amendment, deciding to phase out the production and use of hydrofluorocarbons (HFCs).
+In early 2016, the UN Sustainable Development Goals took effect; In October 2016, the contracting parties of the Montreal Protocol on Substances that Deplete the Ozone Layer unanimously adopted the Kigali Amendment, deciding to phase out the production and use of hydrofluorocarbons (HFCs).
 Together with the Paris Agreement, which went into effect in November 2016, these efforts kicked-off a new global low-carbon transition movement.
 During this time, China's economic growth entered a new stage.
-In October 2017, the 19th National Congress of the Communist Party of China was held, setting China's near-, mid-and long-term economic and social development targets and outlining an overall strategic arrangement of " near-, mid of socioeconomic development (described below).
-In 2018, China's per capita national income reached USD 9,732, exceeding the average level of mid-income countries.2
+In October 2017, the 19th National Congress of the Communist Party of China was held, setting China's near-, mid- and long-term economic and social development targets and outlining an overall strategic direction for socioeconomic development (described below).
+In 2020, China's per capita national income reached USD 10,450, exceeding the average level of middle-income countries.

-China has achieved multiple targets under its NDC ahead of schedule.
-The latest statistics show that among the 15 quantitative targets under China's NDC in 2015, most have seen solid progress, with performance in 2018 exceeding 2020 goals.
-CO2 emissions per unit of GDP (hereinafter referred to as carbon intensity) in 2018 dropped 45.8% from the 2005 level, meeting the target of reducing carbon intensity between 40% to 45% two years ahead of schedule.
-In 2018, China's PV installed capacity reached 174GW, exceeding the 2020 goal.
-Wind power installed capacity is also likely to surpass its 2020 goal in 2019.
-Progress in five other important targets has also met expectations.
-The share of non-fossil fuel in primary energy consumption, the share of natural gas in primary energy consumption, wind power installed capacity, the share of value-added of strategic emerging industries in GDP and the proportion of green buildings in all new urban buildings have all met expectations.
-2017 and 2018 coal bed gas production and annual geothermal use data, however, show that there is still a gap with 2020 goals in these areas.
+China has achieved multiple targets under its first NDC ahead of schedule.
+The latest statistics show that among the 15 quantitative targets under China's first NDC in 2015, most have seen solid progress.
+Nine indicators achieved the 2020 target set in the NDC ahead of schedule.
+For example, CO2 emissions per unit of GDP (hereinafter referred to as carbon intensity) in 2019 dropped 48.1% from the 2005 level, meeting the target of reducing carbon intensity between 40% to 45% ahead of schedule.
+In 2019, China's PV installed capacity reached 204 million kilowatts and installed wind power capacity reached 210 million kilowatts, both outpacing their 2020 targets.
+In 2019, the ratio of non-fossil energy to primary energy and the ratio of green buildings in new urban buildings also outpaced the 2020 target.
+The proportion of natural gas in primary energy consumption and the proportion of added value of strategic emerging industries in GDP are also in line with planning expectations.
+Data from 2017 and 2018 coal bed gas production and annual geothermal use, however, show that there is still a gap with the 2020 goals in these areas.